What Happens If You Fail A DOT Drug Test. A doctor doing a DOT drug test on urine.

 Substance Abuse Professional (SAP) Evaluation

-After failing a DOT drug test, the next mandatory step involves evaluation by a Substance Abuse Professional (SAP).
+After failing a DOT drug test, the next mandatory step involves evaluation by a DOT-qualified Substance Abuse Professional (SAP).
 The SAP assessment determines the severity of substance use issues and establishes a pathway toward rehabilitation, counseling, and eventual reinstatement.

 The SAP evaluation consists of: